Chart Color Schemes

 Health performance in Reynella East is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Only approximately 47% (~974 people) have private health cover, which is lower than the national average of 55.3%.
-The most prevalent medical conditions are arthritis (11.3%) and mental health issues (10.1%).
-Conversely, 58.7% report no medical ailments, compared to 62.9% in Greater Adelaide.
-The area has a higher proportion of residents aged 65 and over (26.8%, or 551 people), compared to Greater Adelaide's 21.0%.
-Despite this, health outcomes among seniors are challenging but better than the general population metrics.
+The most common conditions are arthritis (11.3%) and mental health issues (10.1%), while 58.7% report no medical ailments, lower than Greater Adelaide's 62.9%.
+The area has a higher proportion of seniors aged 65 and over at 26.8% (553 people), compared to Greater Adelaide's 21.0%.
+Health outcomes among seniors present challenges but perform better than the general population in health metrics.

 Frequently Asked Questions - Health